boucadair/udp-ipfix/draft-ietf-opsawg-tsvwg-udp-ipfix.md

    In order to use less bits to report observed UDP options, distinct IEs are thus defined to report SAFE ({{udpOptions}}) and UNSAFE ({{udpUnsafeOptions}}) UDP options.
-As further detailed in {{sec-ex-rs}}, only one octet is needed to report mandatory SAFE option.
+As further detailed in {{sec-ex-rs}}, only one octet is needed to report mandatory SAFE options.

 ## udpSafeOptions {#udpOptions}